A step-by-step guide to teach your students tier 2 words using storybooks to help them meet their vocabulary goals for speech therapy

 The Vocabulary section of StoryWhys book companions makes teaching tier 2 words easy; it facilitates previewing, emphasizing, and reinforcing vocabulary from the story so you can support students who have vocabulary goals for speech therapy.

 StoryWhys book companions feature a collection of tier 2 words from the story, along with images that help to depict their meaning.

-STEP 1: Before you actually start reading the book, print out the vocabulary section, cut out the pictures and preview the words with your students.
+STEP 1: Before you actually start reading the book, print out the vocabulary section, cut out the pictures, and preview the words with your students.
 The pictures are there to support comprehension of the words, but you’ll see that, for words that represent concepts, the pictures can be more abstract and might require more explanation or examples.
-For example, students can get a pretty clear understanding of the meaning for words like clothesline and trapeze from the picture, but words like devise and vast are more abstract.
+For example, students can get a pretty clear understanding of the meaning of words like clothesline and trapeze from the picture, but words like devise and vast are more abstract.

-STEP 2: As you preview the words and pictures with your students, encourage them to classify the words into groups of “I know what it means”, “I’ve heard it, but I’m not sure what it means”, or “I don’t know this word at all”.
+STEP 2: As you preview the words and pictures with your students, encourage them to classify the words of “I know what it means”, “I’ve heard it, but I’m not sure what it means”, or “I don’t know this word at all”.
 This will show you which words need more reinforcement as you read the story.

 STEP 3: As the story is read, keep the pictures on the table and encourage your students to listen for when these words appear in the book, but watch that this isn’t distracting from comprehension.
 You can develop a signal that isn’t too disruptive, like a knock on the table, when they notice a target word.
 When a word your student was unfamiliar with comes up in the story, take this opportunity to use context to deepen their understanding of that word.